astorfi/CNTK-World/README.rst

     :target: https://github.com/ellerbrock/open-source-badge/

-This repository is aimed to provide simple and ready-to-use tutorials for Keras.
+This repository is aimed to provide simple and ready-to-use tutorials for CNTK.
 Each tutorial has a ``source code``.

 .. image:: _img/mainpage/CNTK-World.gif